Aynom/Ekman-spiral/README.md

 This module contains class spiral and different procedures that are used to initialize data, load data from input file, solve the problem and dump data to an output file.

-IV.
-Input to and output from the program
+4. Input to and output from the program

 In order to solve the Ekman spiral phenomenon input parameter values, viz., x_wind, y_wind, H, K, f and N are required.
 The program prompts the user to feed a namelist file name containing the aformentioned parameters and